railsware/web-bundler/Readme.md

 To disable bundling and see raw results add no_bundler param mysite.com/?no_bundler=1

-To configure bundler you can create your custom config file - web_resource_bundler.yml
+To configure bundler by your self you can create your custom config file - web_resource_bundler.yml

 /your_rails_app/config/web_resource_bundler.yml